 Seth Godin is a marketing expert who has pioneered numerous online marketing techniques.
-His 14 bestselling books cover a range of subjects from the post-industrial revolution to being remarkable; and from the spread of ideas to knowing when to quit.
+His 18 bestselling books cover a range of subjects from the post-industrial revolution to being remarkable; and from the spread of ideas to knowing when to quit.
+He also writes the most popular solo business blog in the world, publishing more content read by more people than anyone else on the list, and runs the altMBA, a business thinking workshop that has students from 650 cities in 42 countries.

 His book Permission Marketing (1999), introduced the idea of permission marketing to a business world struggling to understand the implications of the internet.
 “Permission marketing,” Godin explains, “is the privilege (not the right) of delivering anticipated, personal and relevant messages to people who actually want to get them.
 It recognizes the new power of the best consumers to ignore marketing.
 It realizes that treating people with respect is the best way to earn their attention.”